-You might be asking: what good is a concept that reminds you things shrivel, break or die?
+You might ask: what good is a concept that reminds you things shrivel, break or die?

 It’s quite good, actually.